 💡 You can sort imports by filename A-Z or Z-A.

 The 'State' column identifies in what part of the import process this file is at.

 There are two states:

-The result identifies how successful an import was processed.
+The result identifies how successfully an import was processed.

 There are four types of results:

 This means all products and matched columns were successfully imported into the PIM.